Calgary: Economy

 Calgary is recognized as a leader in the Canadian oil and gas industry, and its economy expanded at a significantly higher rate than the overall Canadian economy (43% and 25%, respectively) over the ten-year period from 1999 to 2009.
 Its high personal and family incomes, low unemployment and high GDP per capita have all benefited from increased sales and prices due to a resource boom, and increasing economic diversification.

 Calgary benefits from a relatively strong job market in Alberta and is part of the Calgary–Edmonton Corridor, one of the fastest-growing regions in the country.
 It is the head office for many major oil and gas-related companies, and many financial service businesses have grown up around them.
 Small business and self-employment levels also rank amongst the highest in Canada.
 Calgary is a distribution and transportation hub with high retail sales.

 Calgary's economy is decreasingly dominated by the oil and gas industry, although it is still the single largest contributor to the city's GDP.
 In 2006, Calgary's real GDP (in constant 1997 dollars) was billion, of which oil, gas and mining contributed 12%.
-The larger oil and gas companies are BP Canada, Canadian Natural Resources Limited, Cenovus Energy, Encana, Imperial Oil, Suncor Energy, Shell Canada, Husky Energy, TransCanada, and Nexen, making the city home to 87% of Canada's oil and natural gas producers and 66% of coal producers.
+The larger oil and gas companies are Canadian Natural Resources Limited, Cenovus Energy, Imperial Oil, Suncor Energy, Shell Canada, TC Energy, and CNOOC Petroleum North America, and formerly Encana, Husky Energy and BP Canada, making the city home to 87% of Canada's oil and natural gas producers and 66% of coal producers.

 As of November 2016, the city had a labour force of 901,700 (a 74.6% participation rate) and 10.3% unemployment rate.

 In 2013, Calgary's four largest industries by employee count were "Trade" (with 112,800 employees), "Professional, Scientific and Technical Services" (100,800 employees), "Health Care and Social Assistance" (89,200 employees), and "Construction" (81,500 employees).